-Accumulation of amyloid-B (AB) fibrils in the form of amyloid plaques in the brain is a requirement for the pathologic diagnosis of dementia due to Alzheimer's disease (AD).
-Among the various biomarkers in development to assess AB, 18F PET amyloid radiotracers (see Table in Section 3.1.3.1.2 for currently approved tracers) offer the potential of directly detecting and quantifying amyloid burden.
+Accumulation of amyloid-B (AB) fibrils in the form of amyloid plaques in the brain is a neuropathological requirement for the pathologic diagnosis of dementia due to Alzheimer's disease (AD).
+Among the various biomarkers in development to assess AB, 18F PET amyloid radiotracers (see Table in Section 3.1.3.1.2 of for currently approved radiotracers for qualitative amyloid burden assessment which) offer the potential of directly detecting and quantifying cortical AB depositionamyloid burden.
 Amyloid quantitation is being used to determine whether levels exceed a threshold for positivity (a cross sectional application) for patient inclusion in clinical trials and to measure changes in amyloid burden over time (a longitudinal application) to assess disease progression or modification by therapeutic intervention.
+The rationale for their use in neurology is based on the typically increased presence of cortical AB deposition in individuals with mild cognitive impairment (MCI) due to AD and AD compared to normal control subjects without amyloid deposition.